lnbits/boltcards/README.md

 ## Setting the card - Boltcard NFC Card Creator (easy way)
-Updated for v0.1.3
+Updated for v0.1.9

 - Add new card in the extension.
     - Set a max sats per transaction.
 Any transaction greater than this amount will be rejected.
     - Set a max sats per day.
 After the card spends this amount of sats in a day, additional transactions will be rejected.
     - Set a card name.
 This is just for your reference inside LNbits.
     - Set the card UID.
-This is the unique identifier on your NFC card and is 7 bytes.
+This is the unique identifier of your NFC card and is 7 bytes.
         - If on an Android device with a newish version of Chrome, you can click the icon next to the input and tap your card to autofill this field.
-        - Otherwise read it with the Android app (Advanced -> Read NFC) and paste it to the field.
+        - Otherwise read it with the Bolt-Card app (Read NFC) and paste it to the field.
     - Advanced Options
         - Card Keys (k0, k1, k2) will be automatically generated if not explicitly set.
             - Set to 16 bytes of 0s (00000000000000000000000000000000) to leave the keys in default (empty) state (this is unsecure).
             - GENERATE KEY button fill the keys randomly.
     - Click CREATE CARD button
 - Click the QR code button next to a card to view its details.
 Backup the keys now!
 They'll be comfortable in your password manager.
-    - Now you can scan the QR code with the Android app (Create Bolt Card -> SCAN QR CODE).
+    - Now you can scan the QR code with the Boltcard app (Create Bolt Card -> SCAN QR CODE).
-    - Or you can Click the "KEYS / AUTH LINK" button to copy the auth URL to the clipboard.
+    - Or the "KEYS / AUTH LINK" button to copy the auth URL to the clipboard.
 Then paste it into the Android app (Create Bolt Card -> PASTE AUTH URL).
 - Click WRITE CARD NOW and approach the NFC card to set it up.
 DO NOT REMOVE THE CARD PREMATURELY!

 ## Erasing the card - Boltcard NFC Card Creator
-Updated for v0.1.3
+Updated for v0.1.9

-Since v0.1.2 of Boltcard NFC Card Creator it is possible not only reset the keys but also disable the SUN function and do the complete erase so the card can be use again as a static tag (or set as a new Bolt Card, ofc).
+Since v0.1.2 of Boltcard NFC Card Creator it is possible not only to reset the keys but also to disable the SUN function and do the complete erase so the card can be used again as a static tag (or set as a new Bolt Card, ofc).

-- Click the QR code button next to a card to view its details and select WIPE
+- In the Boltcard extension click the QR code button next to a card to view its details and select WIPE
 - OR click the red cross icon on the right side to reach the same
-- In the android app (Advanced -> Reset Keys)
+- In the Boltcard app (Reset Keys)
     - Click SCAN QR CODE to scan the QR
     - Or click WIPE DATA in LNbits to copy and paste in to the app (PASTE KEY JSON)
 - Click RESET CARD NOW and approach the NFC card to erase it.
 DO NOT REMOVE THE CARD PREMATURELY!
-- Now if there is all success the card can be safely delete from LNbits (but keep the keys backuped anyway; batter safe than brick).
+- Now if all is successful the card can be safely deleted from LNbits (but keep the keys backuped anyway; batter safe than brick).

-If you somehow find yourself in some non-standard state (for instance only k3 and k4 remains filled after previous unsuccessful reset), then you need edit the key fields manually (for instance leave k0-k2 to zeroes and provide the right k3 and k4).
+If you somehow find yourself in some non-standard state (for instance only k3 and k4 remains filled after previous unsuccessful reset), then you need to edit the key fields manually (for instance leave k0-k2 to zeroes and provide the right k3 and k4).

 ## Setting the card - computer (hard way)

-Follow the guide.
+There's also a more [advanced guide](https://www.whitewolftech.com/articles/payment-card/) to set cards up manually with a card reader connected to your computer.
+Writing can also be done (without setting the keys) via the [TagWriter app by NXP](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter) on Android.

 The URI should be `lnurlw://YOUR_LNBITS_DOMAIN/boltcards/api/v1/scan/{YOUR_card_external_id}?p=00000000000000000000000000000000&c=0000000000000000`